hong223/trade-up/README.md

 <h2><a name = "Title1"> 1.
 Project Overview </a></h2>

 [Trade Up](http://www.trade-up.com.au/) is a software company that aims to solve the inefficiency of the labour usage in Australian construction companies.
 Trade-Up has several platforms that perform different functions to reduce costs among subcontractors, track resources and site productivity, automated timesheet logs, and site diaries.
+[Code Repository](https://github.com/HongguLin/techlauncher)

 #### Client's Vision
 Automate different components of current and future features on the existing platform to improve subcontractos' productivity, efficiency, and help them save and time money.